 The band originated under the name Soft White Underbelly (a name the band would later occasionally use in the 1970s and 1980s to play small club gigs around the U.S.) in 1967 on Long Island, New York.
 "Soft White Underbelly" comes from a phrase used by Winston Churchill in describing Italy during World War II.

 The name "Blue Öyster Cult" came from a 1960s poem written by their manager Sandy Pearlman.
 (His poetry was later used more extensively in their 1988 album Imaginos.)
 In Pearlman's poetry, the "Blue Oyster Cult" was a group of aliens who had assembled to secretly guide Earth's history.

 The addition of the umlaut over the Ö was later copied by other bands like Motörhead, Mötley Crüe, and Queensrÿche.

-Some people see in it three exclamation marks and a backwards question mark, but the design has more classical origins.
+Some people see in it three exclamation marks and a backward question mark, but the design has more classical origins.

 In Greek mythology, the hook-and-cross symbol is that of Kronos (Cronus), the king of the Titans and father of Zeus.
-In Roman mythology, the hook-and-cross symbol represents Saturn, a less rock and roll God of agriculture and fertility.
-But the hook and cross symbol does resembles the Sickle, which is associated with both Kronos (Cronus) and Saturn (both the Planet and the Roman God).
+In Roman mythology, the hook-and-cross symbol represents Saturn, a less rock and roll god of agriculture and fertility.
+But the hook and cross symbol does resemble the Sickle, which is associated with both Kronos (Cronus) and Saturn (both the Planet and the Roman God).

-It's also the alchemical symbol for lead (a heavy metal!) which fit with the heavy and distorted guitar sound of the band and encouraged the band's "heavy metal" categorization.
+It's also the alchemical symbol for lead (a heavy metal!) which fits with the heavy and distorted guitar sound of the band and encouraged the band's "heavy metal" categorization.

 The band was billed, only once, as The Blue Öyster Cult on the cover and label of their second album, Tyranny And Mutation.